 As of the report date, USAgencies was operational in its corporate operations center.
 Under the CEA, USAgencies' performance is assessed annually relative to payroll obligations.
-The most recent obligation includes \$9.5 million in payroll for the 12-month period ending September 30, 2013.
-USAgencies reported over \$8.9 million in payroll for the 12-month period ending September 30, 2013.
-USAgencies met the 2013 performance requirements by coupling \$8.9 million in new payroll with previously earned payroll credits.
-USAgencies earned these payroll credits by exceeding performance requirements in previous years.
-The next obligation includes \$9.5 million in payroll for the 12-month period ending September 30, 2014.
+The most recent obligation includes \$9.5 million in payroll for the 12-month period ending September 30, 2014.
+USAgencies reported over \$5.7 million in payroll for this period, missing the performance requirement.
+This CEA has concluded as of September 30, 2014.

-As of the report date, USAgencies was meeting or exceeding all current performance requirements in the CEA.
+As of the report date, USAgencies was not meeting all current performance requirements in the CEA.
+Additional information relative to performance will appear in the next Mega-Project Development Fund and Rapid Response Fund Semi-Annual Performance Report.